Chemical weapon proliferation: Russia

+Since 2022, Russia is being reported using chemical warfare (agents such as chloropicrin) on regular basis, during their invasion of Ukraine.
+As Ukrainian military stated, 4,800 incidents involving chemical weapons against Ukrainian forces and 3 deaths were recorded as of December 2024.

 Serbia and Montenegro

 The former Yugoslavia is known to have produced a variety of chemical weapons (CW).
 The majority of stockpiled CW is believed to have been inherited by its successor, Serbia.

-Reports indicate that the former Yugoslavia's Army produced large quantities of sarin (50 tons), sulfur mustard, phosgene, the incapacitant BZ (allegedly a stockpile of 300 tons), and tear gas.
+Reports indicate that the former Yugoslavia's Army produced large quantities of sarin (50 tons), sulfur mustard, phosgene, the incapacitant BZ (allegedly a stockpile of 300 tons) and tear gas.
 At least four chemical warfare production facilities have been identified in Serbia: Prva Iskra in Baric; Miloje Blagojevic in Lucani; and Milojie Zakic and Merima in Krusevac.
-While the Trajal plant in Krusevac has been shut down, serious questions exist about accounting and previous production and storage of chemical materials there, as well the lack of accounting on the other three sites.
+While the Trajal plant in Krusevac has been shut down, serious questions exist about accounting and previous production and storage of chemical materials there, as well as the lack of accounting on the other three sites.

 Yugoslavia used its CW technologies to develop chemical munitions for Iraq prior to the first Gulf War in the "Little Hawk" program and chemical munitions for the Orkan MLRS system under the "KOL15" program.

 The former Yugoslavia signed the Geneva Protocol in 1929.
 In April 2000, the Federal Republic of Yugoslavia acceded to the Chemical Weapons Convention (CWC).

 South Korea

-Prior to 1997, South Korea was strongly suspected of possessing an active chemical weapons program, and was identified as a "probable" chemical weapons possessor by the United States.
+Prior to 1997, South Korea was strongly suspected of possessing an active chemical weapons program and was identified as a "probable" chemical weapons possessor by the United States.

 On April 18, 1997, South Korea signed the Chemical Weapons Convention and made a secret declaration.
 It is thought that South Korea is the "state party" referred to in Chemical Weapons Convention materials.
 There are reports that South Korea is operating a secret facility in Yeongdong County, Chungcheongbuk-do Province for the destruction of chemical agents.

 South Sudan

-In February 2016, the Sudan People's Liberation Movement-in-Opposition accused the South Sudanese government of attacking them with chemical weapons in the ongoing South Sudanese Civil War.
+In February 2016, the Sudan People's Liberation Movement-in-Opposition accused the South Sudanese government of attacking them with chemical weapons during the South Sudanese Civil War that was underway at the time.